Skip to main content

 (4) Describes the nature and extent of any hazardous condition or violation found, the corresponding remedy for each hazardous condition or violation, and a reasonable period of time to remedy the hazardous condition or to comply with the safety standard that is being violated.

-(D) The chief shall provide two copies of the report prepared under paragraph (C) of this rule to the operator.
-The operator shall post one copy of the report at the operation for review by the employees of the operation.
+(D) The chief will provide two copies of the report prepared under paragraph (C) of this rule to the operator.
+The operator is to post one copy of the report at the operation for review by the employees of the operation.

 (E)